How to Leverage Content for Ecommerce

 Full-time staff writers

-This is probably not a great option when you’re just starting out, unless there’s a massive hole in the industry in terms of content.
+This is probably not a great option when you’re just starting out, unless there’s a massive hole in the industry in terms of content and ecommerce.
 But at some point, paying employees to create content on a full time basis will ensure a steady stream of quality content.

 These individuals should have a background in creative writing with some marketing experience.